 WATCH: CCTV footage released by detectives investigating Lurgan murder of Shane Whitla

+Lurgan murder: Police release CCTV as they reveal gunmen shot victim in alleyway near home

+A man murdered in Lurgan was shot by two gunmen in an alleyway near his home before making his way to the park where he was discovered, police have said.

-Detectives investigating the Lurgan murder of Shane Whitla have today released CCTV footage.
+Detectives investigating the killing of Shane Whitla have released CCTV footage from the evening of his death.

 “This was a cowardly and despicable attack, which has taken a man’s life and left a family, including four children, bereft.”